WPA vs CCPA (CPRA)

 In the WPA, consumer refers to Washington state residents acting in a private context.
 Note that this does not include those acting in a commercial or employment context.

-In the CCPA, consumers refers to California residents
+In the CCPA (CPRA), consumers refers to California residents

 Under the WPA, personal data covers data that can be linked to or associated with a specific individual.